omricohen888-art/agalist-shopping-assistant/README.md

 ![RTL](https://img.shields.io/badge/RTL-Supported-0052CC?style=for-the-badge)
 ![Lovable](https://img.shields.io/badge/Developed%20with-Lovable-FF4F81?style=for-the-badge)

-> **Agalist** is more than just a list—it's a smart, collaborative shopping companion designed to streamline household management.
-By leveraging **Microsoft Azure** for robust hosting and **Supabase** for real-time data synchronization, Agalist ensures that your shopping list is always up-to-date across all family devices.
+> **Agalist** is a smart shopping companion designed to streamline list management.
+By leveraging **Microsoft Azure** for robust hosting and **Supabase** for real-time data synchronization, Agalist ensures that your shopping list is always accessible and up-to-date across all your devices.

 <br>
 <table align="center">